 I think that it depends on what the companies’ focus is at the time.
 At the moment there’s a lot of focus on the environment as we’ve said and probably rightly so, but there’s other things that need to be considered as far as sustainability is concerned.
 Without going into the minutiae of each area I think it’s really important for customers to realise is that the breadth of these things.
 Because we sometimes get narrowed up by what’s prevalent in the press or what people are shouting about the most and miss another area that could be having more harm than the area that is in the public view at that time.

-Interviewer: Yeah.
+Lucia France: Yeah.
 It’s sort of going back to what you were saying about paper, in the 80s and early 90s that was the item that you weren’t supposed to have as packaging.

-Respondent: It’s an important point to probably make at this point that when I started selling paper was a bad thing.
+Robert McEwan: It’s an important point to probably make at this point that when I started selling, paper was a bad thing.
 The idea of cutting trees down to make packaging was a definite no-no. I think the industry reacted to it in the way I’d like to see plastics react to it, is that they invested in recycling facilities, they built factories that could produce recycled paper that had the technical abilities to operate like a virgin paper, in exactly the same way I’d like to see plastics react.
 Because they were able to turn it around to get to a point where far more paper is being recycled, the quality of the recycled paper is far better and in most instances you can’t tell the difference between a recycled paper and a virgin paper.
-And if they can get to that level with plastics and they should be able to, it just needs somebody to bite the bullet and do the investment.
+And if they can get to that level with plastics, and they should be able to, it just needs somebody to bite the bullet and do the investment.
 And sustainability from an environmental point of view would then be vastly improved, but then you still need an eye on what other areas of your sustainability, because if you have to repack everything, as I said before, it’s not very sustainable.

-Interviewer: Yeah, absolutely.
+Lucia France: Yeah, absolutely.
 Well Robert thank you for sharing your thoughts on what is obviously quite a complex topic there.
 Thank you.